noOdin1/click_dropdown_menu/README.md

 <h1>A generic drop down menu</h1>
 This is a generic drop down menu that shows the menu when the<br />
 user clicks on the button.
-The module will have variables and function<br /> exports for the user to customize the button.
+The module will have function to modify variables for<br /> exports, and used by the users to customize them.
 The main function that <br />
 the user will interact with is: <br />
 <pre>
-  htmlDropDown
+  htmlDropDown()
 </pre>
 This function will return a html 'div' element.
 The returned html 'div' <br />
 element will contain: <br />